 Which Color Corrector Should You Use?

-What it does: Purple color correctors eliminate sallow tones, i.e. a yellow or brown-tinged complexion.
+What it does: Purple color correctors eliminate sallow tones, i.e. a yellow-tinged complexion.
 This is ideal for those who want to revive dull skin or conceal acne scars.
 The purple counteracts the yellow and creates a healthy, glowing effect.
 “Lavender correctors are great if you want to color-correct orange tones in the skin,” adds Gabbay.
 “In fact, using an orange corrector first under your eyes, then neutralizing that with lavender is one of my favorite tips for a flawless under-eye.”

-How to use it: Try the Lancôme Teint Idole Ultra Camouflage Color Corrector in Lavender and blend it all over the face with a damp makeup sponge.
-Make sure you blend the color outward before layering on your foundation for an even application.
+How to use it: Try the NYX Professional Makeup HD Photogenic Liquid Concealer in Lavender and blend it over the desired area with a damp makeup sponge.
+Make sure you blend the color outward before layering on your foundation for the most even application.

 Yellow Color Correctors